dacctal/uspm/README.md

 Each command is very simple, and should be very easy to type (yes, this is a feature)

-If you're looking for a package, you can look for it in the `repo` directory.
-If you want to add or maintain a package in this repository, see `repo_maintain/README.md` for templates and guidelines.
 ## Install
 Run this command to install uspm:
 ```